Cardiovascular Fellowship Program

 Cardiovascular Disease Fellowship

-Dr. Shahzad Ahmed is a board-certified Interventional cardiologist who serves the diverse patient population of Bucks County in Bristol, PA.
-He is a clinical Associate Professor of Cardiology at the University of New England College of Osteopathic Medicine (UNECOM).
-His clinical practice focuses on the diagnosis of numerous cardiac diseases in both the inpatient and outpatient setting.
-Since his onboarding at Lower
+Dr. Shahzad Ahmed is a board-certified interventional cardiologist dedicated to serving the diverse patient community in Bucks County, Bristol, PA.
+He holds the position of Clinical Associate Professor of Cardiology at the University of New England College of Osteopathic Medicine (UNECOM).
+His clinical practice emphasizes the diagnosis and management of various cardiac diseases in both inpatient and outpatient settings.
+Since joining Lower Bucks Hospital in 2020, Dr. Ahmed has devoted his efforts to educating medical students and residents within the internal medicine and family medicine residency programs.
+Currently, he serves as the Program Director for Cardiovascular Disease, furthering his commitment to mentoring the next generation of professionals in cardiovascular medicine.

-Dr. Ahmed completed his internal medicine residency at Drexel University, affiliated with Hahnemann University Hospital in 2010.
-He stayed at Hahnemann University Hospital to pursue his cardiovascular disease fellowship and interventional cardiology subspecialty in the years after.
-He is currently Board certified in cardiovascular disease medicine, nuclear medicine and echocardiography.
-He is a Fellow of the American College of Cardiology, a Fellow of the Society of Cardiovascular Angiography and Interventions.
-He is also a member of the American society of Echocardiography and Society of Nuclear Cardiology.
-He also holds certification as a Registered Physician in Vascular Interpretation.
+Dr. Ahmed completed his internal medicine residency at Drexel University, affiliated with Hahnemann University Hospital, in 2010.
+He subsequently pursued his cardiovascular disease fellowship and interventional cardiology subspecialty at Hahnemann University Hospital.
+He is board certified in interventional cardiology, cardiovascular disease medicine, nuclear medicine, and echocardiography.
+Additionally, he is a Fellow of the American College of Cardiology and the Society of Cardiovascular Angiography and Interventions, as well as a member of the American Society of Echocardiography and the Society of Nuclear Cardiology.
+He also holds certification as a Registered Physician in Vascular Interpretation (RPVI).

 Cardiovascular Fellowship program